 View a video on how these work on our Roasted Bell Pepper Woodfired Appetizer Video page.

 Two gloves measuring 18" long are included.
 Soft and pliable for an easy grasp but long and thick enough to protect your forearm and hand from the heat.

 But when one bubble wants to grow big enough to take over the entire pizza... it needs to be tamed.

 This is the perfect tool to pop those big bubbles that can form on your pizza while cooking.
 Check out our FG Video page to watch a video on how it works.

 The secret is to "POP" and "drag"...

-This simple little tool can be used as a "hook" to retrieve baking pans and trays.
+This simple little tool can be used as a "hook" to retrieve baking pans and trays, as well.
 It's really useful.

 Made in AMERICA of Stainless Steel - about 30 inches long.